Skip to Content

 Thoroughbred stud fees are some of the most expensive in the horse world.
 Many factors contribute to this high cost, including the high demand for these horses and the pricey investments required to buy them.

-Thoroughbred stud fees can range from a few thousand dollars to hundreds of thousands of dollars, making them only affordable for a select few.
-For those who are able to purchase a Thoroughbred stud, however, the investment can be well worth it.
+Thoroughbred stud fees can range from a few thousand to hundreds of thousands of dollars, making them only affordable for a select few.
+However, the investment can be well worth it for those who can purchase a Thoroughbred stud.

 Dubawi: $326,499.75